What is Lyme disease?

 Removing a tick

-Once the tick has been removed, clean the area with an antiseptic or soap and water.
+- When the tick has dropped off, clean the area with an antiseptic or soap and water.

 See your doctor if you are having trouble removing a tick or are concerned about tick-borne illnesses.